Online Application Form (full-pay applications only)

 Cost of Materials

 Tuition does not cover the cost of materials used for students’ own production (hot glass tuition does cover the cost of the glass in the furnaces).
-Most classes require that you bring certain materials and tools with you.
-There may also be a studio fee for supplies used by the group, and some classes may incur a hazardous waste disposal fee.
+Most workshops require that you bring certain materials and tools with you.
+There may also be a studio fee for supplies used by the group, and some workshops may incur a hazardous waste disposal fee.
 We will make every effort to notify students in advance if we anticipate a studio fee in excess of $50.
 Look for this information on your materials list.
 Note: flameworking students pay a $100 deposit and a $10 rental fee on their tool kits; optional tool kits are available in the wood and metals studios for a small rental fee.

 Detailed information about Penland studios.